 DataCite

-As a member of the international organisation DataCite, SND can provide research data with the DOI type of persistent identifiers, which makes it easier to reuse research data and cite them correctly.
+As a member of the international organization DataCite, SND can provide research data with the DOI type of persistent identifier, which makes it easier to reuse research data and cite them correctly.

 DataCite logotype.
 Creative Commons Attribution 2.0 Generic (CC BY 2.0) https://creativecommons.org/licenses/by/2.0/